wellyshen/react-cool-starter/README.md

 ## Who's the starter for?

 This starter is for those who with basic knowledge of React and have the need for building a server-sdie app.
 In other words, it's not for newbie.
-If you're new to React and wihtout the need of server-sdie, I'd recommand you to give [create-react-app](https://github.com/facebookincubator/create-react-app) a try.
+If you're new to React or you don't need a server-sdie rendering app, I'd recommand you to give [create-react-app](https://github.com/facebookincubator/create-react-app) a try.

 ## Requirements